dvidelabs/poly.shell/README.md

     jobs = require('ploy').jobs();

-    jobs.sites.add('test', 'app-role', { host: 'example.com' });
+    jobs.sites.add('test', 'app-role', { host: 't1.example.com' });
+    jobs.sites.add('test2', 'app-role', { host: 't2.example.com' });

-    jobs.add 'hello', 'app-role', function() {
+    jobs.add('init', 'app-role', function() {
-      this.shell.run "touch hello.test"
-    }
+      this.shell.run("mkdir -p tmp");
+    });

-    jobs.add 'world', 'app-role', function() {
+    jobs.add('hello', 'app-role', function() {
-      this.shell.run "echo world > hello.test"
+      this.shell.run("echo hello world > tmp/hello.test");
-    }

-    jobs.run ['hello', 'world']
+    });

+    jobs.add('world', 'app-role', function() {
+      this.shell.run("cp tmp/hello.test tmp/world.test");
+    });

+    jobs.run(['init', 'hello', 'world'], { log: true });

+      // run jobs on hosts t1.example.com and t2.example.com
+      // with logging enabled

-It is recommended to configure `~/.ssh/config` to point `example.com` to some real test server with appropriate keys.
+It is recommended to configure `~/.ssh/config` to point `example.com` to some real test server with appropriate ssh keys.

-See `test/jobs.coffee`, `test`, `envs.coffee`, and the `examples` folder for more inspiration.
+See also `test/jobs.coffee`, `test`, `envs.coffee`, and the `examples` folder for more inspiration.

 ### Passwords

 Ploy does not (as of this writing) support ssh password login.
-It is expected that ssh uses ssh keys without passwords, or with sshagent, or a similar password manager.
+It is assumed that ssh will use ssh keys without passwords, or with sshagent, or a similar password agent.

-Ploy does have a password manager for sudo passwords though.
-It is possible to configure multiple sites to share a single password cache such that when the first server asks for passwords, all other concurrent actions will hold, waiting for user input, and then proceed once the password has been entered once.
+Ploy does, however, have a password agent for sudo passwords.
+It is possible to configure multiple sites to share a single password cache such that when the first remote shell process asks for a password, all other concurrent actions will hold, waiting for user input, and then proceed once the password has been entered.

-TODO: details about how to configure password sharing and sudo behaviour.
+Two processes may race to ask for a password, in which case the user is prompted twice.
+Processes may also jam the about with noise making it difficult to enter a password.
+For these reasons, it is helpful to create a job specific to acquiring a password and the schedule other jobs after that.

+TODO: this is experimental: passwords may not interact correctly with the job controller as of this writing, but the general idea is:

+    ploy = require('ploy');
+    jobs = ploy.jobs();
+    sites = jobs.sites;

+    sites.add('host1', { host: "h1.example.com" });
+    sites.add('host2', { host: "h2.example.com" });

+    // now all current hosts in the hub-zero role will share passwords sites.add(['host1', 'host2'], 'hub-zero', { 'password-agent': ploy.password.agent(); });

+TODO: the jobs controller currently does not read the password-agent setting to initialise the shell accordingly.

 ## API